duesnate/nn-inference-fpga/project_report.rst

 Convolution
 -----------

-The goal of this convolution module design is to realize a highly modular and scalable building block that can be used to define a variety of convolutional layer types by using generic parameters that are selected pre-synthesis.
+The goal of this first convolution module design is to realize a highly modular and scalable building block that can be used to define a variety of convolutional layer types by using generic parameters that are selected pre-synthesis.
 These parameters allow the module to support any image size or input feature map of three or less dimensions.
+These three dimensions represent the number of rows, columns and channels.
 Bit resolution for color gradient values may also be customized.
 The dimensions of the output feature map is calculated automatically.

 This module was designed as a fully loop-unrolled single-clock convolution accelerator.
-This means that a successful implementation run will process one full image (or feature map) input in just one clock cycle.
+This means that a successful implementation-run will process one full image (or feature map) input in just one clock cycle.
 If desired, all kernal weights can be updated for every image that is processed.
 The obvious drawback to this fully parallelized implementation is the high utilization of logic slice look-up tables (LUTs).
 Feasability and limitations of its full implementation including place-and-route is still under analysis.

+Due to the redundency of convolution operations, the "for loop" VHDL construct was applied to facilitate replication of MAC operations.
+Unlike software programming langues which use "for loops" to repeat a sequence of operations, VHDL will replicate MAC logic for each iteration of the loop.
+Multidimensional arrays along with looping constructs provide the ability for less repetitive and much more compact code.
+In addition to image size, generic inputs provide customization of additional features such as stride length as well as zero-padding.
+If selected, zero-padding is applied to the input data using the generate operation.
+The looping constructs within the main process were also convenient for adding custom stride length options.

 Zero-padding and stride length equations [https://arxiv.org/pdf/1603.07285.pdf]